[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: Introduction

 Building on this insight, we propose two novel designs tailored to dynamic workloads:

 {\bf {\ourlsm}: Expanding the Transition Action Space.} Existing LSM-trees rely on predefined structural configurations that fix the capacity and number of sorted runs per level, triggering compactions only when level capacity thresholds are exceeded.
 While this yields predictable costs, it limits flexibility under dynamic workloads.
 For example, proactively compacting runs across multiple levels— even when they are not full—during a read-intensive phase can further reduce runs and improve read performance.
-To enable such flexibility, we introduce {\ourlsm}, which removes rigid limits on level capacities, run counts, and run sizes (Table~\ref{tab:intro}). {\ourlsm} follows an {\bf ``AnyTime–AnyRuns''} policy, treating the LSM-tree as a flexible collection of sorted runs, each tagged with a timestamp, size, and key range.
-Compactions and write stalls can be triggered or deferred at any time, and may involve any combination of runs from one or multiple levels, subject only to preserving the LSM-tree’s intrinsic timestamp ordering.
+To enable such flexibility, we introduce {\ourlsm}, which removes rigid limits on level capacities, run counts, and run sizes (Table~\ref{tab:intro}). {\ourlsm} follows a more flexible and workload-dependent policy, treating the LSM-tree as a flexible collection of sorted runs, each tagged with a timestamp, size, and key range.
+Compactions and write stalls can be triggered or deferred according to the current workload, and may involve runs from one or multiple levels, subject only to preserving the LSM-tree’s intrinsic timestamp ordering.
 This expanded design allows {\ourkv} to explore a broader set of valid actions, opening more opportunities to optimize performance.

 {\bf {\oureng}: Lightweight Compaction Evaluation.} While expanding the action space increases flexibility, it also complicates decision-making.
 Unlike structurally fixed LSM-trees, where compactions and stalls follow fixed rules with predictable amortized costs, the system must make online decisions in which each action impacts future {\ourlsm} states and costs.
 This turns the search for a globally optimal action sequence into an intractable, NP-hard problem (see Section~\S\ref{sec:decide}).
 To address this, we introduce the \underline{\bf A}daptive \underline{\bf R}untime \underline{\bf C}ompaction \underline{\bf E}ngine ({\oureng}), a score-based evaluation framework that balances both short-term penalties and long-term benefits of compaction actions.
-Our theoretical analysis shows that, with properly tuned hyperparameters, this method guarantees decisions within a {\bf 2-approximation} of the optimal average cost.
+With properly tuned parameters, this method restricts the attention to a small set of compactions that must be at least partially involved in the optimal sequence.